-The following table sets forth certain information as of December 31, 2014 with respect to compensation plans (including individual compensation arrangements) under which the Company's equity securities are authorized for issuance aggregated as follows:
+The following table sets forth certain information as of December 31, 2015 with respect to compensation plans (including individual compensation arrangements) under which the Company's equity securities are authorized for issuance, aggregated as follows:

-$\cdot$ All compensation plans previously approved by security holders; and

-·All compensation plans not previously approved by security holders.
+- All compensation plans previously approved by security holders; and - All compensation plans not previously approved by security holders.

-A В С

-Number of

-Securities

-Remaining

-Available

-for

-Future

-Issuance

-Number of Weighted under

-Securities to Average Equity

-be Issued Exercise Compensation

-upon Exercise Price of Plans

-of Outstanding Outstanding (Excluding

-Options, Options, Securities

-Warrants Warrants Reflected in

-Plan Category and Rights and Rights Column A)

-Equity compensation plans approved by stockholders(1) 1,204,386(2) \$ 3.20(2) 265,198(3)

-Equity compensation plans not approved by stockholders 0 0
+Number of Securities Remaining Available for Number of Securities to Weighted Average Future Issuance under Equity Compensation Plans Exercise Price of be Issued upon Exercise of Outstanding Options, Outstanding Options, (Excluding Securities Plan Category Warrants and Rights Warrants and Rights Reflected in Column A) Equity compensation plans approved by stockholders(1) 1,195,697 (2) \$3.89(2) 512,592 (3) Equity compensation plans not 0 0 approved by stockholders

-- (1) This reflects the 2003 Stock Option Plan (the "2003 Plan"), the 2006 Director Stock Option Plan (the "2014 Director Plan"), the 2013 Stock Option Plan (the "2014 Director Plan"), and the 2014 Director Stock Option Plan (the "2014 Director Plan").
-The 2003 Plan was approved by stockholders at the adjourned stockholders meeting held on July 11, 2003, which reserved 500,000 shares of Class A common stock and 100,000 shares of Class C common stock for issuance thereunder.
-The 2013 Plan was approved by stockholders at the annual stockholders meeting held on July 12, 2013, which reserved 450,000 shares of Class A common stock, of which up to 150,000 shares of Class A common stock could be issued as up to 150,000 shares of Class A common stock and 100,000 shares of Class A common stock for issuance thereunder.
-The 2013 Plan, the Company terminated the 2003 Plan.
-The 2006 Director Plan was approved by stockholders meeting held on August 7, 2006, which reserved 100,000 shares of Class A common stock for issuance thereunder.
-The 2014 Director Plan was approved by stockholders meeting held on July 2, 2014, which reserved 150,000 shares of Class A common stock for issuance thereunder.
-As a result of the stockholder approval of the 2014 Director Plan, the Company terminated the 2006 Director Plan was approved by stockholders meeting held on July 2, 2014, which reserved 150,000 shares of Class A common stock for issuance thereunder.
-As a result of the stockholder approval of the 2014 Director Plan, the Company terminated the 2006 Director Plan was approved by stockholders meeting held on July 2, 2014, which reserved 150,000 shares of Class A common stock for issuance thereunder.
-As a result of the stockholder approval of the 2014 Director Plan, the Company terminated the 2006 Director Plan was approved by stockholders meeting held on July 2, 2014, which reserved 150,000 shares of Class A common stock for issuance thereunder.
-As a result of the stockholder approval of the 2014 Director Plan, the Company terminated the 201 - (3) The weighted average exercise prices reflect solely the shares of Class A common stock that will be issued upon exercise of outstanding options. - 4) This number includes 135,213 shares of Class A common stock available for future issuance under the 2013 Plan, 2,485 shares of Class A common stock available for future issuance under the 2006 Director Plan, and 127,500 shares of Class A common stock available for future issuance under the 2014 Director Plan.
+- (1) This reflects the 2003 Stock Option Plan (the "2003 Plan"), the 2006 Director Stock Option Plan (the "2006 Director Plan"), the 2013 Stock Option Plan (the "2013 Plan"), and the 2014 Director Stock Option Plan (the "2014 Director Plan").
+The 2003 Plan was approved by stockholders at the annual stockholders meeting held on July 11, 2003, which reserved 500,000 shares of Class A common stock and 100,000 shares of Class C common stock for issuance thereunder.
+The 2006 Director Plan was approved by stockholders at the annual stockholders meeting held on December 7, 2006, which reserved 100,000 shares of Class A common stock for issuance thereunder.
+The 2013 Plan was approved by stockholders at the annual stockholders meeting held on July 12, 2013, which reserved 450,000 shares of Class A common stock, of which up to 150,000 shares of Class A common stock could be issued in place of up to 150,000 shares of Class C common stock.
+As a result of the stockholder approval of the 2013 Plan, the Company terminated the 2003 Plan.
+The 2014 Director Plan was approved by stockholders at the annual stockholders meeting held on July 2, 2014, which reserved 150,000 shares of Class A common stock for issuance thereunder.
+As a result of the stockholder approval of the 2014 Director Plan, the Company terminated the 2006 Director Plan. - (2) The weighted average exercise prices reflect solely the shares of Class A common stock that will be issued upon exercise of outstanding options. - (3) This number includes 407,608 shares of Class A common stock available for future issuance under the 2013 Plan, 2,609 shares of Class A common stock available for future issuance under the 2006 Director Plan, and 102,375 shares of Class A common stock available for future issuance under the 2014 Director Plan.